United Way’s Walk a Mile Experience

 How can I get involved as a volunteer or arrange to have a Walk a Mile Experience for my group or company?

-Please contact Lizzie Devereux at firstname.lastname@example.org to learn more and schedule a Walk a Mile Experience.
-Please note the activity is two hours long.
+Please send an email to firstname.lastname@example.org to learn more and schedule a Walk a Mile Experience.
+Please note the activity lasts two hours.